0x416c616e/100daysofcode2019/README.md

 - Coders at Work
 - Teach Yourself C in One Hour A Day
 - The Self-Taught Programmer (please note: I also have IT and CS uni education, not 100% self-taught, just learning things *in addition* to college classes, not *instead of*)
+- The Manga Guide to Databases
+- Computer Organization and Design

 ---